screencloud/developer/docs/content/webhooks-app.md

 # Setting Up the App Instance

-Begin by installing the webhooks app from the Studio App store.
-Once you've named your instance, you'll get a unique webhook URL and an API key, both essential for sending webhook requests.
+Begin by installing the Webhooks app from the Studio App store.
+Create a new instance, after which you'll then name your webhook and click the Generate webhook button.
+This will return a unique webhook URL and an API key, both essential for sending webhook requests.

 Here's what your unique webhook URL will look like: